ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 Since they all exhibit a consistent trend in terms of energy consumption across every JVM, I have included only three of them in this section, representing each distinct application category.

-*Note: All subsequent plots from this category represent the mean energy consumption for each JVM during build time after subtracting the baseline measurements, including the 90% confidence level error.*
+*Note: All subsequent plots from this category represent the mean energy consumption based on the RAPL stats for each JVM during runtime execution after subtracting the baseline measurements (i.e., default system overhead), including the 90% confidence level error.*

 [![SpringPetClinic.svg](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/spring-petclinic/results/linux/x86_64/jdk-17/plot/build-energy.svg?raw=true)](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/spring-petclinic/results/linux/x86_64/jdk-17/plot/build-energy.svg?raw=true)